combattardigrade/flashcards/README.md

 ## `yarn start`
 Runs the app in development mode inside an Android emulator.<br>
-Make sure you run an Android emulator before running the app.
+Make sure to run an Android emulator before running the app.

 *The app has only been tested for Android.